eecs493staff/eecs493staff.github.io/docs/a2-asteroids-menu/README.md

 - At any window width down to 375px, the page must not scroll sideways, and every control must stay visible and usable.
 - Text has to stay readable at every size.
 Nothing may be clipped or overlap something else.

 This has to hold at **every** width in that range, not just at a few particular sizes.
-Drag the edge of your window slowly from full width down to the narrowest and watch for the point where something first breaks — that is what your graders will do.
+Drag the edge of your window slowly from full width down to the narrowest and watch for the point where something first breaks.
+That is what your graders will do.

 They will also spot-check these three sizes in Chrome DevTools' device toolbar, as a desktop, a tablet, and a phone: